 A handful of chips lying on the table signify the direction that Betway Casino has long taken.
 Yeah, table games are not empty words for this online gambling venue.
 Be you a craps fan or a novice, we would recommend you to visit Betway since what it offers is unprecedented.
 Not only the finest versions of craps are available here but also a luscious sign up bonuses of 100%, 50%, and 25% on top of your first 3 deposits respectively.
 If you’re willing to commence your online craps gambling with a head start, Betway Casino is definitely the place!
-Plenty of deposit options, multi-language interfaces, top-notch client support, and hundreds of breathtaking slots and games are available to registered users.
+Plenty of deposit options, multi-language interfaces, top-notch client support, and hundreds of breathtaking slots and games like sic bo casino game are available to registered users.

 📃 A Short History of Craps

 The history of crabs starts sometime at the end of the Middle Ages, though it’s likely the game had been played for long before mentioned for the first time in the 14th century under the ‘Hazard’ name.
 The origin of the predecessor of craps is obscure, but what it is well-known that Hazard of somehow different rules was brought to America at the beginning of the XIX century by a young gambler from a wealthy family of landowners.
 The latter followed the rules of math and simplified the initial game rules by making 7 the main number.
-Nevertheless, both versions were rejected by the high society and gladly accepted by punters from the underclass and swiftly popularized across the country.
+Nevertheless, both versions were rejected by the high society and gladly accepted by gamblers from the underclass and swiftly popularized across the country.
 The game became even more popular after it changed its title to ‘Craps.’
 In the XX century, craps was played in the streets, houses, and literally everywhere where men could throw a pair of dice.
 Land-based casinos employed craps in the 70s’; the first online craps appeared about 15 years ago.
 But why ‘craps’?
 Well, the title derives from an improper pronunciation of ‘crabs’, which in the highest society of the early 20th century meant numbers 2 and 3, both granted an immediate loss.